localsend/localsend/README.md

 It may be the case that it doesn't work because of a mismatch between the required Flutter version and the installed Flutter version.

 LocalSend uses [fvm](https://fvm.app) to manage the project Flutter version (specified in [.fvm/fvm_config.json](.fvm/fvm_config.json)).
-After you installed it, run `fvm flutter` instead of `flutter`.
+After you install it, run `fvm flutter` instead of `flutter`.

 ## Contributing

-We welcome contributions from anyone who is interested in helping improve LocalSend.
+We welcome contributions from anyone interested in helping improve LocalSend.
 If you'd like to contribute, there are a few ways to get involved:

 ### Translation

-You can help translating this app to other languages!
+You can help translate this app into other languages!

 1. Fork this repository
 2. Choose one